joseandresgavilanes/pokedex-fullstack/pokedex-backend/README.md

 </div>

 <h3 align="center">
     Code challenge based on the famous Pokémon anime!
-With NodeJs, Express, JWT and Swagger 💻🚀
+With NodeJs, Express, PostgreSQL JWT and Swagger 💻🚀
 </h3>

 <p align="center">
   <a href="#about-the-project">About The Project</a> |
   <a href="#pokemon-example">Pokemon Example</a> |
-  <a href="#layout">Layout</a> |
   <a href="#technologies">Technologies</a> |
   <a href="#contribution">Contribution</a> |
   <a href="#author">Author</a> |
-  <a href="#license">License</a>
 </p>

-**NOTE:** This is a companion to a React Based Web-App currently in development ([See here for site](https://econclass.github.io/poketeamreact/)).
+**NOTE:** This is a companion to a React Based Web-App currently in development ([See here for site](https://fantastic-naiad-78a9d5.netlify.app/)).
-This API is built using Node.js, Express and a Mongo Database.
+This API is built using Node.js, Express and a PostgreSQL Database.
-Poke-Team API seeks to fufill the functional support of apps that require user authentication to access Pokemon Team creation functionalities.
+Pokedex API seeks to fufill the functional support of apps that require user authentication to access Pokemons and Types creation functionalities.
-The API also accesses information about pokemon, natures and held items from [pokeapi.co](https://pokeapi.co/).
+The API also accesses information about pokemon like basic stats and description [pokeapi.co](https://pokeapi.co/).
 Aditionally **_ALL_** endpoints of the API will use [https://poke-team-node.herokuapp.com/](https://poke-team-node.herokuapp.com/) as a base url.

 To access an endpoint simply append an endpoint to the base url.
-For instance to access the `/teams/all` endpoint the full url will look like this:
+For instance to access the `/pokemons` endpoint the full url will look like this:

 `https://poke-team-node.herokuapp.com/teams/all`